TheSwanFactory/igwet/README.md

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
   * Install Node.js dependencies with `cd assets && npm install`
-  * Load auth0 envars via, e.g., `source .env`
+  * Copy, edit, and load secrets and config via `source .env` from `./example.env`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Production

-We recommend Gigalixir
+We recommend Gigalixir.

 ### Seeds
 To update the seeds in production use: